syoung20/cs326-final-upsilon/docs/final.md

 # URL Routes/Mapping

-### /.  - Home Page
+### /  - Home Page
-  - The page that loads up when I user enters to the website.
-In here users can search recipes, using different filters, clicking on any of the results wouldroute to the Recipe Page.
-In addition User can use the dashboard to Login (if not logged in).
-If they are they can acces the Create A Recipe page and My Account pages, in addition to logging out.
+  - The page that loads up when a user enters to the website.
+Here users can search recipes using different filters.
+Clicking on any of the results routes to the recipe page.
+In addition users can use the navbar to login (if not logged in).
+If they are logged in they can acces the Create A Recipe page and My Account pages, in addition to logging out.

 ### /recipe  - Recipe Page
-  - In this page users can view a particular recipe, on which they clicked either from the search in the home page, or their recipe book on the Account page
+  - In this page users can view a particular recipe that they clicked on either from the search in the home page, or their recipe book on the Account page
-  + For this page you need to be redirected by clickin on a recipe in either account or home.
+  + You need to be directed to this page by clicking on a recipe in either account or home.
 If accessed without routing the page will load an empty recipe template.

 ### /login  - Login Page
   - User can log into their exiting accounts.